 My currently funded research is focused on social and environmental justice looking at just transitions and alternatives to development.
 I am currently involved in a four year project for the Swedish Energy Agency on Navigating Justice Claims in the Energy Transition and a Pufendorf Theme on the Future of Human Rights.

 I approach research with a view to having a societal impact.
 I am a core group member of the Global Tapestry of Alternatives and the Post-Development Academic-Activist Group, PEDAGOG.
+I also facilitate Adelante: a dialogue of global process for systemic change and am on the steering group for Women Against Destructive Extractivism in Africa (WoMin).
+I am also a founding member of the Collective Against Environmental Racism and a coordinator of the Anticolonial Academy, a network at Lund University.
 I am a research fellow of the Earth System Governance project and a member of the conceptual taskforces on Planetary Justice and ESG Teaching.
-I was a fellow of the Swedish Institute for Global Health Transformations and the chair of the South Africa-Sweden University Forum theme on social transformations.
+I was a fellow of the Swedish Institute for Global Health Transformations and am the chair of the South Africa-Sweden University Forum theme on social transformations.
+I am often invited to speak publicly on several environmental and social justice issues.

 Key areas of expertise